 The picture-picture verification task used the same object pictures.
 In each trial, two objects appeared on either side of the central fixation point until either the participant indicated that the pictures displayed the same object or two different objects or until 2 seconds elapsed.
 Two pictures showing the same critical object appeared in each “yes” trial; two pictures showing two different objects from the filler items appeared in each “no” trial.

-All the procedures are compiled in OpenSesame scripts (Mathôt et al., 2012).
+The study was executed using OpenSesame software for millisecond timing (Mathôt et al., 2012).
 Before the Covid-19 pandemic broke out, 29 participating laboratories had completed data collection.
-The remaining laboratories had to stop data collection because of local lockdowns.
+The remaining laboratories had to stop in person data collection because of local lockdowns.
 The project team decided to move data collection online.
-To minimize the differences between on-site and web-based studies , we converted the original Python code to Javascript and collected the data through a JATOS server (Lange et al., 2015).
+To minimize the differences between on-site and web-based studies , we converted the original Python code to Javascript and collected the data using OpenSesame through a JATOS server (Lange et al., 2015).
 After the changes in the procedure were approved by the journal editor and reviewers, we proceeded with the online study from February to June 2021.
-For the remote version, a recorded set of verbal instructions was played at first.
+For the remote version, a recorded set of verbal instructions was played at the beginning of the study.
 Participants had to confirm they were native speakers of the targeted language.
 All verbal briefings were packaged in the language-specific scripts.
 Appendix 2 describes the deployment of the scripts and the results of participants’ fluency tests.
 Following the literature, we did not anticipate any theoretically important differences between the two data sources (see Anwyl-Irvine et al., 2020; Bridges et al., 2020; de Leeuw & Motz, 2016).
 The instructions and experimental scripts are available at the public OSF folder (https://osf.io/e428p/ “Materials” in Files).

 2.4 Analysis plan

 Confirmatory Analysis According to our preregistered analysis plan, this study used meta-analysis and mixed-effect models to estimate the match advantage across languages.
 The meta-analysis summarized the median reaction times by match condition to determine the global effect size.
 This approach was compatible with ANOVA used by the original study (Stanfield & Zwaan, 2001).
-The mixed-effect models involved the actual response time and analysed the fixed effects using mixed-effects models (Baayen et al., 2008).
+The mixed-effect models used each individual response time as the dependent variable and analyzed the fixed effects of matching condition using participant, target item, and lab id as random intercepts (Baayen et al., 2008).
 This approach was used by recent studies (Chen et al., 2020; Koster et al., 2018).
-Without the systematic comparison of pros and cons between the two approaches, the current analysis employed two approaches to estimate the match advantage.
 The statistical analyses were conducted by R packages including metafor for meta analysis (Viechtbauer, 2010), lme4 (Bates et al., 2015) and lmerTest (Kuznetsova et al., 2017) for mixed-effects models, as well as multiple regression through R base package (Version 4.1.1; R Core Team, 2021).

-Imagery scores are the dependent measure of the picture-picture verification responses.
-Tidied response times were summarized by the difference between the identical and different orientation.
+Imagery scores were the dependent measure of the picture-picture verification responses.
+Response times were summarized by the difference between the identical and different orientation.
 According to our preregistered analysis plan, we first evaluated the equality of imagery scores across languages in use of the mixed-effects models.
 Our other linear regression analysis evaluated the imagery scores as the predictor of match advantage.
 In a best fit model having the imagery score as the predictor, the slope would indicate its accountability.